-As iconic jeweler Tiffany & Co. turns its marketing attentions to Gen Z, what can be learned from its efforts to attract young consumers to its natural diamond offer?
+The iconic jeweler is turning its marketing attentions to Gen Z. What can be learned from its efforts to attract young consumers to its natural-diamond offering?

 In the face of increasing competition from lab-grown diamond brands, one of America’s most storied jewelry houses is pouring resources into winning over Gen Z.